 Businesses are becoming more and more reliant on their data infrastructures.
 Only a couple of decades ago, a business’s data infrastructure usually meant a paper archive.
 You can secure a paper archive by making copies, putting a lock on the door and investing in security like CCTV.

 In the modern day, you could argue that not only is data infinitely more expansive, but it’s also much easier to secure.
 Digital information obviously isn’t tied down to any physical location and it can very easily be copied.
 However, it‘s important that businesses take an active role in securing their data, and this means making backups.

 Backups need to be systematic.
 This means that backups should be regular, perhaps automated.
-The issues that can affect data are numerous, from natural disaster to system malfunction, and so problems can’t be pre-emoted.
+The issues that can affect data are numerous, from natural disasters to system malfunction, and so problems can’t be pre-empted.
 What you can do though is make systematic backups protecting against all eventualities.

-Online backup services are very popular, and have lots of advantages.
-Data is stored on distant servers and so invulnerable to attack on your physical premises.
+Online backup services are very popular and have lots of advantages.
+Data is stored on distant servers and so invulnerable to attack your physical premises.
 If you’re in the dark about online backups, IT support companies will be able to advise you accordingly.